megan-barnard/megan-barnard-tech-test/README.md

 # React/Redux Weather App

-A weather app built using React & Redux.
+A simple weather app built using React & Redux.
 Display weather data based on the user's current location and switch between metric and imperial units.

 ## How to Run